 Wayne P Hennessy - CHt GQHP Senior Clinical Hypnotherapist & Director of Advance Hypnosis Clinics Network, Ireland

 As a mentor Patrick has helped me think about what is important to me, helped me to think for myself and make sense of my options in terms of the work I do, and in my own personal development.
 Along with a space for self-reflection, our relationship has supported my decision-making abilities.
 Our discussions are always thought provoking, in that they are usually deep and to the point.
 He helps me get to the core of the matter.
 Patrick doesn’t tend to quickly offer solutions for my questions, he provides a space in which I can find my own answers.
 I have great respect for Patrick, his work, knowledge and experience and will continue to recommend him.

-Liza Aitken - Life Coach, Clinical Hypnotherapist and Trainer
+Liza Aitken - Life Coach, Clinical Hypnotherapist and Trainer, UK

-I thoroughly enjoyed the Personal and Professional Development Assessment by Patrick.
+I thoroughly enjoyed the CAST assessment.
 Patrick was relaxed, friendly and informative and he put me at ease throughout the assessment process.
 He took the time to explain the different parts of the assessment and the research supporting each part of it.
-The feedback was excellent and really informative.
+The feedback was excellent and informative.
 I could identify with the strengths and areas for development that the assessment highlighted.
 It really helped me reflect on my current abilities.
 It also highlighted the areas I need to focus on to help my development in the future.
 This has helped me understand myself better and my behaviour in organisations.

-The development plan Patrick suggested was also very useful and I am now using this in supervision with my manager.
+The development plan recommended in the feedback report was also very useful and I am now using this in supervision with my manager.
 I have set clearer and more focused goals in the shorter and longer-term to help my career development.
-I would highly recommend the assessment for anyone seeking to understand their strengths and areas for development and also to help them set clear development goals for the future.
+I would highly recommend the assessment for anyone seeking to understand their strengths and areas for development and to help them set clear development goals for the future.